gdotgordon/fibsrv/README.md

 ## Introduction and Overview
-This code implements the Fibonacci service including the two required functions:
+This code implements the Fibonacci service including the three required functions:
 1. get the value of Fib(n) using memoization and a DB backing store
-2. compute the number of *intermediate* terms for any given target value
+2. compute the number of *intermediate* terms (memoized results) for any given target value
 3. clear all the rows of the database

 ## Implementation